-Technically the film is excellent with Subrata Mitra’s cinematography shunning plasticity thus brilliantly complimenting the director’s vision.
-Mitra’s instinctive discovery of ‘bounced’ shadow-less lighting to illuminate Bansi Chandragupta’s wonderfully realistic set of interiors of the family’s Varanasi residence perfectly mimics the light which Ray described as “qualitatively unvarying, and one could pass of a morning shot as an afternoon one” is acknowledged as a landmark in the history of cinematography.
-Often the protagonists are framed through doorways providing a visual metaphor to the themes of change, separation and closure.
-The balanced use of the evocative background music composed with traditional instruments by Ravi Shankar coupled with the imaginative use of immense variety of synchronous and non-synchronous sounds adds to the poetic quality of the film.
+Technically, the film is excellent with Subrata Mitra’s cinematography shunning plasticity thus brilliantly complimenting the director’s vision.
+Mitra’s instinctive discovery of ‘bounced’ shadow-less lighting to illuminate Bansi Chandragupta’s wonderfully realistic set of the interiors of the family’s Varanasi residence perfectly mimics the light, which Ray described as “qualitatively unvarying, and one could pass of a morning shot as an afternoon one”, is acknowledged as a landmark in the history of cinematography.
+Often, the protagonists are framed through doorways providing a visual metaphor to the themes of change, separation and closure.
+The balanced use of the evocative background music composed with traditional instruments by Ravi Shankar, coupled with the imaginative use of immense variety of synchronous and non-synchronous sounds, adds to the poetic quality of the film.

 Aparajito is a lyrical film imbibed with a deep sense of empathetic humanism.
 It narrates an emotionally resonant tale of movement and change as the key elements of human existence and captures the indomitable spirit of its protagonist who overcomes external constraints and overwhelming personal losses to continue his journey of life on his own terms.
 Like any great work of art Aparajito creates its own unique and sublime universe yet speaks to the hearts and minds of every sensitive individual.